As a journalist, I have spent more than a decade of my life telling other people's stories. Here, I will tell you my own.

 At the end of 2015 - after 13 years at the Trib, where I served mostly as a features and A&E writer - I left my newspaper job to pursue a freelance career.
 The vast majority of journalists have left the field, due to the lack of jobs and other factors.
 But I just can't stomach doing anything else, as journalism/writing isn't what I do.
 It's who I AM.
 And I plan to never, ever retire.
 So long as I have air in my lungs, stories to tell and fingers to type, I will be writing into my oldest age.

-After running a side freelance business for several years outside of my job, I am thrilled now to be writing for many top national and local publications, including The Washington Post, Family Circle, Catster, German Life, Pittsburgh Magazine, Pittsburgh Quarterly, ReMIND, and others.
+After running a side freelance business for several years outside of my job, I am thrilled now to be writing for many top national and regional publications and organizations, including The Washington Post, Woman's World, Smithsonian, Catster, the History Channel, the American Heart Association, Pennsylvania Magazine, and others.

 Thanks for visiting my website.
 Perhaps I can write for your publication or business - or maybe you'd like to commission me as your own personal journalist to write your stories!
 See my "What I Do" section for more information.
 I'd love to hear from you.